dreamworkerln/StarGame/readme.md

 Minigun is auto-firing at close target (act as close-in weapon system (point-defence))
 Most time bringing targets down but may miss on simultaneous incoming missiles from different directions).

-Anti-missile system also help agains inbound missiles on long range.
+Anti-missile system also help against inbound missiles on long range.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

-Force shield can repulse several (~5) hit by shell.
-It's slowly regenerating to full charge.
+Force shield can repulse several (~5) tangent hit or ~2 direct hit (fired from enemy ship flying towards you) by shell.
+It's slowly regenerating to full charge, changing self colour.

 // -------------------------------------------------------------------------------------------------